decretist/ICMCL17/proceedings/ICMCL17.markdown

     Minnesota: Association for Computational Linguistics, 2019),
     1493–503.

-[^4]: Philippe Verkerk et al., “L.A.S.L.A.
+[^5]: Philippe Verkerk et al., “L.A.S.L.A.
 And Collatinus: A Convergence
-    in Lexica,” *Studi e Saggi Linguistici* 58, no. 1 (September 2020):
+    in Lexica,” *Studi e Saggi Linguistici* 58 (September 2020): 95–120.
-    95–120.

-[^5]: This research could usefully be expanded to include the rubrics
+[^6]: This research could usefully be expanded to include the rubrics
     and canons, and I have made preparations to do so.
 The work required to expand the corpus to include the canons themselves would require grant funding.

-[^6]: Andrew Kachites McCallum, “MALLET: A Machine Learning for Language
+[^7]: Andrew Kachites McCallum, “MALLET: A Machine Learning for Language
     Toolkit” (2002).

-[^7]: Kenneth Pennington, “The Law’s Violence Against Medieval and Early
+[^8]: Kenneth Pennington, “The Law’s Violence Against Medieval and Early
     Modern Jews,” *Rivista Internazionale Di Diritto Comune* 23 (2013):
     23–44; and Kenneth Pennington, “Gratian and the Jews,” *Bulletin of Medieval Canon Law* 31 (2014): 111–24.

-[^8]: Python is a widely-used general-purpose programming language.
+[^9]: Python is a widely-used general-purpose programming language.
     According to one frequently-cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python is the most
     popular programming language worldwide as of June 2026.
 Python provides powerful features for performing operations on textual data.

-[^9]: Thibault Clérice, “Pie Extended, an Extension for Pie with
+[^10]: Thibault Clérice, “Pie Extended, an Extension for Pie with
     Pre-Processing and Post-Processing” (Zenodo, June 2020),
     <https://doi.org/10.5281/zenodo.3883589>.

-[^10]: I would like to acknowledge Jake Bayon, an undergraduate Computer
+[^11]: I would like to acknowledge Jake Bayon, an undergraduate Computer
     Science student at the University of San Diego, who set up the PIE lemmatization environment as an independent study project with me during the Spring 2024 semester and who learned something about